currentpattern/Year-Zero-Engine-Universal/Skills and Rolling the Dice.md

 - Gain +1 modification to a later skill roll relating to this one
 - You impress someone. +1 to one INFLEUNCE roll on them later.
 #### **PILOTING** (adv.
 Req.
 Driving 2)
+Roll this skill when you are the one controlling any air or space vehicle.
+Gaining 1 rank in this skill requires you to already have 2 ranks in the DRIVING skill.

+Piloting Specialties
 	Full Throttle: Accelerate or Decelerate actions
 	Aviator: winged airplanes of all types
 	Rotorpilot: all types of helicopters